zinando/wullinp/README.md

-# 🎁 GiftFlow - Multi-Vendor Gifting Platform
+# 🎁 WULLINP - Multi-Vendor Gifting Platform

-GiftFlow is a **multi-vendor gifting eCommerce platform** that allows users to create wishlists, receive contributions towards gifts, and send surprise gifts to friends.
+WULLINP is a **multi-vendor gifting eCommerce platform** that allows users to create wishlists, receive contributions towards gifts, and send surprise gifts to friends.
 The platform ensures a seamless gifting experience with progress tracking and gift redemption.

 ## ✨ Features
 - **User Authentication**: Register and log in using a phone number.